 The moving of the box uncovered the stuff that was stored inside.
-A few magazines tumbled out and I saw on the cover of one of the magazines a lady.
+A few magazines tumbled out and I on the cover of one of them I saw a lady.
 The picture made me blush and I quickly turned around and headed back to the safety of the house.
 Bugs were forgotten as the picture of the lady stayed with me as I turned on the TV.
 I felt like I did something wrong seeing that magazine outside with the lady lying on a rug with nothing on except the hat that rested on her head.
 It took me a few commercials and few episodes of that rascally cat, Heathcliff, before I could forget that magazine.
-Nobody ever asked and I never told and I had thought that those magazines were the worse my eyes could see but I saw other things too.
+Nobody ever asked and I never told and I thought that those magazines were the worse my eyes would ever see, but I saw other things too.

 This summer began like the others but then Ralph started to complain about having some back pain.
-He complained so much that Dad decided to give him a few weeks off to recover and so Mom was the one leaving with Dad in the morning.
-So instead of Mom watching us, it was Ralph.
+He complained so much that Dad decided to give him a few weeks off to recover and so it was Mom who was leaving with Dad in the morning to help at the shop.
+Since Mom was gone, it was Ralph watching us for those two weeks.
 I didn’t mind much because I knew it would be a full house once my cousins came over.

 In previous summers, my cousins Sally and Matt would stay with us and this summer was the same.
 After a few weeks with us, I noticed that Sally was behaving differently; she didn’t want to play with me, my brother or Matt and whenever we tried to get her to play with us she’d sigh and make up some excuse as to why she needed to stay indoors.
 Eventually we stopped asking but I still secretly hoped she would one day be like she when she was fun to be around.

 Last summer Sally was so much fun!
 Like the time she took us to the creek down the road.
 We splashed in the water and caught tadpoles all morning.
 We even took some home to watch them grow into frogs.
 Another time she had us searching the streets for change but she called it hidden treasure.
-Not until we had found over 50 cents did she let us in on the secret – the money we found was going to be cashed in at the hotel down the street.
-She had noticed earlier that the hotel office had a sign in the window that said it sold penny candies.
+Not until we had found over 50 cents did she let us in on the secret – our treasure money was going to be cashed in at the hotel down the street.
+Earlier she had noticed a sign in the office window which read “Penny Candy for Sale”.
 Yeah, she was fun when she wanted to be and unfortunately this summer she didn’t want to be fun.

 Without Sally’s great ideas, Matt and I pretty much sat around inside watching TV or playing Mario Brothers.
 You can only watch TV or play video games for so long before you get restless and bored out of your mind.
 After failing to find my brother or of getting Matt of the couch, I went looking for Sally hoping today was the day she’d change her mind and play with us.